 This system features two 12 box O-Line arrays and a pair of SX112 subwoofers.
-This system is typically used for lecture theatres, conference rooms and small houses of worship where vocal clarity and dispersion is the priority.
-You could also use this system for pre-recorded music where a full range performance is required.
+This is a typical system for lecture theatres, conference rooms and small houses of worship where vocal clarity and dispersion is the priority.
+You could also use this system for pre-recorded music, requiring a full range performance.

 Left and right from the mixer feed inputs A and B of the DX0.4 or DX0.6.
 The outputs feed two independent amplifiers, this time each amplifier is a Martin Audio VIA2502.
-Outputs 1 and 2 are sub out; these feeds can be configured in mono as there is no stereo information in the sub band.
+Outputs 1 and 2 are sub out; you can configure these feeds in mono, as there is no stereo information in the sub band.

 The outputs of the sub VIA2502 feed the NL4 inputs of the two SX112 subwoofers.
-In the diagram they are positioned left and right but they would perform well centrally next to each other if there is a suitable location in the venue, such as under a stage.
-A central configuration of subs would avoid the inevitable "power alley" that a left and right deployment will always produce.
+In the diagram shows them positioned left and right but they would perform well centrally next to each other if there is a suitable location in the venue, such as under a stage.
+A central configuration of subs will avoid the inevitable "power alley" that a left and right deployment will always produce.

-Outputs 3 and 4 from the DX0.4 or DX0.6 are routed to the inputs of the second VIA2502.
-The outputs from this amplifier are routed to the O-Line arrays.
+Outputs 3 and 4 from the DX0.4 or DX0.6 route to the inputs of the second VIA2502.
+The outputs from this amplifier route to the O-Line arrays.

 In this example, you could configure outputs 1 and 2 using the output presets for the SX112.
-To calculate the equalisation for the O-Line array, you need to use Martin Audio Display 2.3 software and select the option for Passive EQ in the EQ tab.
+To calculate the equalisation for the O-Line array, use Martin Audio's Display 2 software (see martin-audio.com/support/software) and select the option for Passive EQ in the EQ tab.
 Note that a fully optimised O-Line array isn't possible with the DX0.4 and DX0.6 processors.
+For that, you need a DX4.0 controller or an iKON amplifier.